microsoft/coyote/docs/_learn/overview/what-is-coyote.md

   ideal for cases when asynchronous tasks get too unwieldy.
 This programming model also provides a `StateMachine` type for easy development of event-driven state-machines.
 A `StateMachine` is simply an `Actor` with explicit `States` and event-driven state transitions.

+Note that you cannot use the above two programming models at the same time in the same process.